 It is also important to keep security in mind when using a mobile hotspot.
 You should be able to trust the hotspot that you’ve created for yourself, but if you are connecting to other networks, you may consider a VPN Proxy service.
 We’ve looked at a number before, including Hotspot Shield.

-That’s how you create an Android hotspot.
+That’s how you setup hotspot on Android.
 Do any of you have other methods you prefer to use?
 Let us know in the comments!